slowernews/wisdom-tldr/chapters/chapter_appendix.md

 5. I wrote down the funny stuff I overheard.
 I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.
 9. good writing is about telling the truth. we are species that needs and wants to understand who we are.
 13. become a better writer is going to help you become a better reader, and that is the real payoff.
+15. e.l.doctorow once said that: "writing a novel is like driving a car at night. you can see only as far as your headlights, but you can make the hole trip that way."
+45. when people shine a little light on their monster, we find out how similar most of our monsters are.
 46. we write to expose the unexposed.
 If there's one door in teh castle you have been told not to go through, you must.
-Otherwise, you'll just
+Otherwise, you'll just be rearranging furniture in rooms you've already been in.
 47. Annie Dillard has said that day by day you have to give the work before you all teh best stuff you have, not saving up for later projects.
 If you give freely, there will always be more.
+49. becoming a writer is about becoming conscious.
+50. you can either set a brick as a laborer or as an artist.
 -->

 > *"Tears are words that need to be written."